-CROSSROADS SPRINGS AFRICA, HOPE FOR HIGH SCHOOL!
+CROSSROADS SPRINGS AFRICA, OFF TO HIGH SCHOOL!

 See the excitement and joy on the faces of our Crossroads Springs Africa students, gathering the supplies they are required to bring when they enroll in Form 1, their first year of high school!
 Eager to learn and pursue their dreams, they began their studies in February, with heartfelt thanks to their CSA sponsors for making it possible, through funding for room, board, tuition, uniforms, and exam fees.